abapGit/docs.abapgit.org/src/development-guide/serializers/serializers.md

 ## Overview

-An abapGit Serializer is an ABAP class that supports creating, reading, updating, and deleting (CRUD) of objects of a given object type.
-In abapGit, reading of an object is implemented in a `serialize` method.
+An abapGit Serializer is an ABAP class that supports creating, reading, updating, and deleting (CRUD) objects of a given object type.
+In abapGit, the reading of an object is implemented in a `serialize` method.
 Create and update are combined into a `deserialize` method.
 There is a `delete` method to remove an object from the system.

 All object serializers must implement interface `ZIF_ABAPGIT_OBJECT` and be named `ZCL_ABAPGIT_OBJECT_{type}`, where `{type}` is the corresponding SAP object type (`TADIR-OBJECT`).
 As a description for the class, use `{type} - {description of type}` (for example, `TABL - Table`).
 It's recommended to use `ZCL_ABAPGIT_OBJECTS_SUPER` as a superclass since it provides several convenient methods.